-4.1 Permitted Aids and Working Methods During Summative Assessments
+4.1 Authorised Aids and Working Methods During Summative Assessments

 Students must be given clear information about what aids and working methods are allowed in the summative assessment, such as whether it may be done collaboratively and, if so, to what extent and in what ways collaboration may take place.
+The information must be given no later than at the time of the assessment but can also be given in the course syllabus.